Medical history

-The medical history, case history, or anamnesis (from Greek: ἀνά, aná, "open", and μνήσις, mnesis, "memory") of a patient is a set of information the physicians collect over medical interviews.
+The medical history, case history, or anamnesis (from Greek: ἀνά, aná, "again", and μνήσις, mnesis, "memory") of a patient is a set of information the physicians collect over medical interviews.
 It involves the patient, and eventually people close to them, so to collect reliable/objective information for managing the medical diagnosis and proposing efficient medical treatments.
 The medically relevant complaints reported by the patient or others familiar with the patient are referred to as symptoms, in contrast with clinical signs, which are ascertained by direct examination on the part of medical personnel.
 Most health encounters will result in some form of history being taken.
 Medical histories vary in their depth and focus.
 For example, an ambulance paramedic would typically limit their history to important details, such as name, history of presenting complaint, allergies, etc. In contrast, a psychiatric history is frequently lengthy and in depth, as many details about the patient's life are relevant to formulating a management plan for a psychiatric illness.

 The information obtained in this way, together with the physical examination, enables the physician and other health professionals to form a diagnosis and treatment plan.
 If a diagnosis cannot be made, a provisional diagnosis may be formulated, and other possibilities (the differential diagnoses) may be added, listed in order of likelihood by convention.
 The treatment plan may then include further investigations to clarify the diagnosis.